JessicaDeCunha/project_1/.ipynb_checkpoints/README-checkpoint.md

+# Project_1 - Group # 3

-# Impact of COVID-19: A Comparative Portfolio Analysis and a glimpse into the future
+## Impact of COVID-19: A Comparative Portfolio Analysis and a glimpse into the future

 ### Project Description: